 - Preheat the oven to 425°F

-- In a large bowl, add all of the spices, salt, and pepper.
-Then, add the olive oil and mix everything until a “marinade” forms.
+- Add the spices, salt, and pepper to a large bowl.
+Then, add the olive oil and mix everything until a marinade forms.

 - When ready, add the cut-up chicken, onion, and zucchini to the marinade.
-Next, give a toss to fully incorporate the ingredients with the seasonings.
-You may marinate this for up to 24 hours.
+Next, toss to incorporate the ingredients and seasonings fully.
+For extra flavor, marinate for 15 minutes or up to 24 hours in the refrigerator.

 - Transfer the chicken and veggies to a baking dish and bake it in the oven uncovered at 425°F for 30 minutes.